TomNisbet/sap-plus/docs/_docs/design-600-alu.md

 The zero flag is calculated using three 3-input OR gates feeding a 3-input NAND gate.
 The output of the NAND gate is then inverted by a second NAND, making those two gates equivalent to a single 3-input AND gate.

 The original 1.0 version of the board actually used a triple 3-input AND gate for zero detect with two gates unused, but this board mistakenly connected the active-HIGH _FL_ signal to the flags register.
-The 74LS173 chip used for the flags needed an active-LOW signal rather than ative-HIGH, so the AND gates were replaced by NANDs with one of the spare gates used to invert the _FL_ signal and the other inverting the zero-detect NAND back to an AND.
-The board photo above shows the NAND gate soldered on top of the old AND gate with wires making the new connections.
+The 74LS173 chip used for the flags needed an active-LOW signal rather than active-HIGH, so the AND gates were replaced by NANDs with one of the spare gates used to invert the _FL_ signal and the other spare gate inverting the zero-detect NAND back to an AND.
+The board photo shows the NAND gate soldered on top of the old AND gate with wires making the new connections.
 {: .notice--info}

 ### Carry flag

 The SAP-Plus addition and subtraction operations are modeled after the 6502 processor.
 An addition with carry instruction will produce A+B when carry is clear and A+B+1 when carry is set.
-The carry flag will be set at the completion of the operation if the addition carried into the non-existent ninth bit.
+The carry flag will be set at the completion of the operation if the addition carried into the nonexistent ninth bit.

 A subtraction with carry operation will effectively produce A-B-1 when the carry bit is clear and A-B when the carry is set.
-The carry flag will be cleared at the completion of the operation if the subtraction required a borrow from the non-existent ninth bit.
+The carry flag will be cleared at the completion of the operation if the subtraction required a borrow from the nonexistent ninth bit.

 ## Subtraction with an adder

 The 74LS283 adder adds two 4-bit numbers together.
 There is no input to tell it to do subtraction.
 But a subtraction problem can be rewritten as addition of the negative number.
 For example, 5-2 is the same as 5 + -2.

 To negate a number in twos-complement notation, invert all of the bits and add 1.
-For example, to negate the 4-bit value 2 do the following:
+For example, to negate the 4-bit value 2, do the following:

 ``` C
 0010 = 2